BP-H/superNova_2177/README.md

 pip install .
 # install optional libraries used by the tests
 pip install -r requirements.txt
+# To install the exact versions used during development,
+# use the generated `requirements.lock` file instead:
+# pip install -r requirements.lock
 ```

 Run the full test suite to verify your setup: